kwilteam/kwil-db/UPGRADING.md

 Nodes running `kwild` v0.8 are not compatible with nodes running `kwild` v0.7.

-If a v0.7 network uses schemas that **are** compatible with v0.8, follow the [network migrations guide](https://docs.kwil.com/docs/node/network-migrations) to export the network data (CometBFT and Postgres) and import it into a new v0.8 network.
+If a v0.7 network uses schemas that **are** compatible with v0.8, follow the [network migrations guide](https://docs.kwil.com/docs/node/network-migrations) to export the network data (schemas, accounts, and data within schemas) and import it into a new v0.8 network.

 If a v0.7 network uses schemas that **are not** compatible with v0.8, you will need to deploy a fresh v0.8 network and migrate the Postgres data manually using the [batch command](https://docs.kwil.com/docs/ref/kwil-cli/database/batch).

+To check if your schemas are compatible with v0.8, use the `kwil-cli utils parse` command in the v0.8 Kwil CLI to parse the schema files and output the schema as JSON.
+If the command fails, the schema is not compatible with v0.8.

 ### Kuneiform